Arthurdale, West Virginia: Decline and cancellation

-Arthurdale Historic District
+Modern community

 Arthurdale includes a national historic district encompassing 147 contributing buildings, one contributing structure, and one contributing site.
-As an historic district, it is significant because at the time of its listing, all 165 houses were extant, as well as the Inn, four of the six factories, the pottery, well house, cemeteries, most of the community center buildings, and the original road system and parking lot.
+As a historic district, it is significant because, at the time of its listing, all 165 houses were extant, as well as the Inn, four of the six factories, the pottery, well house, cemeteries, most of the community center buildings, and the original road system and parking lot.
 It was listed on the National Register of Historic Places in 1989.